Exposing a fibre-based dual-readout calorimeter to a positron beam: Experimental setup and detector simulation

 \subsection{Test beam simulation}

-The full test beam setup (including the calorimeter prototype and the auxiliary detectors) was reproduced in a software package based on \Geant \verb|10.7.p01|~\cite{Agostinelli:2002hh}.
+The full test beam setup (including the calorimeter prototype and the auxiliary detectors) was simulated using \Geant \verb|10.7.p01|~\cite{Agostinelli:2002hh}.
 The software package can simulate the detector response in a ``fast'' or ``full'' mode.
 For the full mode, the photon propagation within the optical fibres is completely delegated to \Geant.
 In the fast mode, such propagation is parametrised.
 In either mode, the scintillation and Cherenkov light yields have been tuned to correctly reproduce the average amount of light.
 To take into account the Poissonian fluctuations of light emission, the simulated light emission at every hit was smeared accordingly.
 The simulation results in the following sections have been obtained using the fast simulation mode, using the \verb|FTFP_BERT| physics list.
 The response of the scintillating fibres takes into account the Birks' effects on light emission.
-The output of the simulation is the number of photoelectrons expected at the end of each optical fibre.
+In particular, the description of polystyrene-based scintillating fibres incorporates a Birks constant value of 0.126 mm/MeV.
+Nevertheless, the inclusion of the Birks Law correction into the Monte Carlo description primarily impacts the outcomes related to hadron-induced particle showers.
+This is due to the fact that massive charged particles within such showers may experience exceptionally high energy deposition rates ($dE/dx$) compared to the lighter charged particles present in showers induced by electrons, positrons, or gamma rays.
+Consequently, the inclusion of the Birks Law correction in the simulation yields small differences in the subsequent results.
+For both signals, the output of the simulation is the number of \phe expected at the end of each optical fibre.
 No emulation of the SiPMs is included - therefore the simulation does not include, e.g., the noise introduced by the readout electronics.